dwslab/dwslib/README.md

 If your are not using Maven for managing dependencies, just grab it from [this page](https://breda.informatik.uni-mannheim.de/nexus/index.html#nexus-search;gav~de.dwslab~dwslib~~~) and include it in your project's dependencies.
 Older releases before migration to the dwslab.de domain are available using from [this page](https://breda.informatik.uni-mannheim.de/nexus/index.html#nexus-search;gav~de.uni_mannheim.informatik.dws~dwslib~~~).

+Versioning of the dwslib is done according to the Semantic Versioning guidelines (http://semver.org/).
+This means that it is safe to include new releases which only changed in the MINOR and PATCH component without modifying your code.
+However, new major versions are allowed to break backward compatibility.

 ## Content